 Also, do not expect that taking a premium course will guarantee you a job.
 But, taking a course will accelerate your learning process.
 You have to consider the course as a resource to learn and do as much hard work as you can to improve your skills.

-What is your favorite platform to take online courses on coding?
+What is your favorite platform to take online courses on coding or programming?
 If you have the experience of using any of these platforms, write down your thoughts in the comments below.
 That will help other readers who are looking to take a new course.

 If you have any doubts or queries, put them down in the comments.
 I will be happy to help you.